 The MFD Approach

 CRRH issues long-term bonds in capital markets and lends these funds to financial institutions that in turn provide long-term housing loans to consumers.
 Its members include 54 commercial banks that are also shareholders.
 Its largest shareholder is the West African Development Bank (BOAD), which has the ability to spearhead regional housing supply reforms.
-The International Development Agency (IDA) and International Finance Corporation (IFC) are providing additional support to CRRH to expand housing finance in the region through investments, IDA technical assistance, and IFC advisory services.
+The World Bank and IFC are providing additional support to CRRH to expand housing finance in the region through investments, World Bank technical assistance, and IFC advisory services.

 Building Up a Regional Mortgage Financing Company

-WAEMU countries have been working with the International Bank for Reconstruction and Development (IBRD) on housing finance since 2004.
+WAEMU countries have been working with the World Bank on housing finance since 2004.
 One of the major results was the creation of CRRH, which issued its first bond in 2012.
 In December 2016, IFC made a $2 million equity investment in CRRH to strengthen its capital base.
 It also has plans to provide advisory services to CRRH member institutions to improve mortgage lending processes and underwriting standards, including for informally employed households, starting with a capacity building workshop organized in Abidjan, Côte d’Ivoire, in February 2018.

-IFC’s equity investment and presence on CRRH’s board provided assurance to IDA and other donors that it would have good corporate governance and could effectively serve as the implementing agency for strengthening housing policies.
-IDA is planning technical assistance to help WAEMU countries accelerate the pace of housing production, address key constraints for private developers in accessing secured and serviced land, and build affordable homes.
+IFC’s equity investment and presence on CRRH’s board assured the World Bank and other donors that it would have good corporate governance and could effectively serve as the implementing agency for strengthening housing policies.
+The World Bank is planning technical assistance to help WAEMU countries accelerate the pace of housing production, address key constraints for private developers in accessing secured and serviced land, and build affordable homes.